Part 2. How to Manage Your Infrastructure as Code

 3Allow HTTP requests: Use the aws_security_group_rule resource to add a rule to the security group from (2) that allows inbound HTTP requests on port 8080.

-4Deploy an EC2 instance: Use the aws_instance resource to create an EC2 instance that uses the security group and sets the Name tag to "sample-app-tofu."
+5Deploy an EC2 instance: Use the aws_instance resource to create an EC2 instance that uses the AMI from (4), security group from (2), the user data script from user-data.sh, which you’ll see shortly in Example 13, and sets the Name tag to var.name.

 Example 13.
 User data script (ch2/tofu/ec2-instance/user-data.sh)